Skip to main content

 How do I stop taking work personally?

 Grounding helps.
-When you're calm, it's easier to remember criticism isn't personal attack.
+When you're calm, it's easier to remember criticism isn't a personal attack.

 The Real Promise of Emotional Grounding